UNESCO Sites Barcelona: Tickets

 Casa Milà (La Pedrera) - See Ticket Options

-Casa Milà, or commonly known as ‘La Pedrera’, due to its quarry-like appearance (which is the translation of La Pedrera), is another Gaudi property and was added to the UNESCO World Heritage list in 1984.
-Commissioned by Pere Milà (where the name comes from) and his wife, Roser Segimon, Gaudí designed this innovative building between 1906 and 1912.
+Casa Milà, or commonly known as ‘La Pedrera’, due to its quarry-like appearance, is another Gaudi property and was added to the UNESCO World Heritage list in 1984.
+Commissioned by Pere Milà (where the name comes from) and his wife, Roser Segimon, Gaudí designed the building between 1906 and 1912.
 After years of neglect, it was restored and opened to the public in 1996.
+Found on the fashionable 'Passeig de Gràcia', Casa Milà is another of the city's most popular attractions.

 Palau de la Música Catalana - See Ticket Options